fieldtrip/website/faq/how_to_get_started_with_distributed_computing_using_qsub.md

 Rather than specifying the function `'rand'` as a string, you can also specify it as a [function handle](https://www.mathworks.com/help/matlab/matlab_prog/creating-a-function-handle.html) with `@rand`.

 {% include markup/danger %}
-If you write your own function `@myfunction`, to be executed by `qsubfeval`, beware **NOT** to do a `clear all`, `clear mex`, `clear functions` inside your function, as this messes up the enviroment in which the job gets executed.
+If you write your own function `@myfunction`, to be executed by `qsubfeval`, beware **NOT** to do something like `clear all`, `clear mex`, or `clear functions` inside your function, as this messes up the environment in which the job gets executed.
 Rest assured that your job always starts in a fresh MATLAB instance, so there is no reason to clear anything.
 {% include markup/end %}

 ### Submitting a batch of jobs